Install FreeRADIUS

 -

-Enter SafeNet Server IP or FQDN, and press ENTER.
+Enter SafeNet server IP or FQDN, and press [ENTER].

 -

-Please provide the input as mentioned below.
+Provide the input as mentioned below:

 -